Technical Details (flowlog.c)

 Output and error reporting

-Flowlog prints results in a test-friendly format:
+Flowlog prints results in a test-friendly format (SECTION 17):

 For scripting, treat stdout as the primary “transcript” stream.